 A: The majority of our product inspiration stems from seminal 20th century design trends including key architectural and design movements, influential artists and sculptors.
 The Deco movement is one such key design trend for us.
 Our Bello and Ritz Table Lamps, as well as our Yves Table and Wall Lights and Freiburg Ceiling Lighting all strongly draw upon Deco design.
 Architectural relevance is apparent in designs such as the Bayern Table Lamps which specifically draws upon the Brutalist architectural movement and features prominently in our latest catalogue, Collection V.

 As well as our strong connection to Mid Century design, we are also fond of looking further afield for varying cultural influences.
-African design has influenced products such as our Hericus and Bohemia Table Lamps, an Asian aspect can be seen in our Babylon Table Lamp and our popular Medina Ceiling and Wall Lights have an Eastern style.
+African design has influenced products such as our Hericus and Bohemia Table Lamps, an Asian aspect can be seen in our Babylon Table Lamp.

 Timeless influences such as nature are also important considerations for us.
 Our Pod, Willow and Elamis Table Lamps have all drawn upon fundamental, elegant aspects of nature such as cascading leaves and flowing water.